sasq64/bass/README.md

 Before running the test code, all sections are placed in the right places in memory.

-The code is then assembled at the current org/PC and excuted.
+The test code is then assembled into the "test" section.

 Results are saved in tests.<name>

 The assembled changes are then rolled back.